marclundgren/backbone-react-calendar/Readme.md

 Google Multi Calendar
 ==================================

+## Status
+Currently **INACTIVE** as this is was part of a larger, cancelled project for FIDM.

+-- @marclundgren, 2016-09-12

 ## Getting Started
    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository using [Git](http://git-scm.com/): `git clone https://github.com/marclundgren/backbone-react-calendar.git`